 The static information that is used for point sources is not included in the area sources.
 In the representation of the area source, the map is divided up into grid squares, and the emission in each square is calculated.
 This reduces simulation time so that it can happen that an area source simulation runs quicker than a point source simulation, if there are many small point sources.
 In a simulation, the area source emission will take place 2 m above the ground and there is no emission velocity.

 In the EDB you can define an area source as a rectangle.
-To include an area source in the EDB is very similar to the inclusion of a point source, but instead of clicking on a point you must define an area by dragging the mouse on the map.
+To include an area source in the must define an area by dragging the mouse on the map.